Mat-foucher/RTPGPT/README.md

 # Welcome to RTPGPT!!!
 ## The NLP for Ski Resort SOPs 🏔️ ("Archie" for short).

-View the live UI Demo [here](https://i2pmeagycertyokkedzgek.streamlit.app/)
+View the live UI Demo [here](https://i2pmeagycertyokkedzgek.streamlit.app/) (Hosted on Streamlit Cloud)

 ### What is this NLP for?